U.S. panel rejects changes to Washington skyline

 The recommendation by the National Capital Planning Commission, announced late on Tuesday, comes after months of debate and public meetings over the century-old federal rules that have largely banned high-rise structures in the District.

 Building heights in the 68-square-mile (176-square-km) area are determined by the width of the street on which a structure fronts.
-The maximum height is 130 feet (40 meters), with some exceptions.
+The maximum height is 130 feet, with some exceptions.

 The National Capital Planning Commission recommended leaving intact the federal height rules for the part laid out in the 18th century.
 The area of wide avenues and traffic circles is home to the White House, National Mall and museums.